armory/docs/content/en/docs/armory-agent/_index.md

 * Flexible deployment model
   * Use the Agent alongside Spinnaker and benefit from performance improvements.
-  * Use the Agent in the target cluster and get Kubernetes account automatically registered.
+  * Use the Agent in the target cluster and get Kubernetes accounts automatically registered.

 * Enhanced security
   * Keep your Kubernetes API servers private from Spinnaker.